How to Get Rid of German Cockroaches

 7. Seal everything

 Making sure you don’t have exposed cracks, holes, and even door and window frames is a vital part of keeping cockroaches at bay.
-Don’t give them an opportunity to hide or breed, and use sealant and duct tape wherever you need to, particularly in problem areas.
+Don’t allow them to hide or breed, and use sealant and duct tape wherever you need to, particularly in problem areas.

 By remaining vigilant and proactive with these tips, you’ll help make your household an unattractive place for cockroaches.
 These are habits that will have a profound impact on the number of infestations you experience.